-Read To Learn About Appendix A Contains a description of each of the hardware I/O modules that are available for the STDX 6000.
-Appendix B Shows the various forms of cables and details the pin-out assignments for each type of cable.
-Appendix C Contains country-specific regulatory information, including recommended and mandatory requirements of certification authorities.
+Read To Learn About Appendix C Contains country-specific regulatory information, including recommended and mandatory requirements of certification authorities.
 It also contains information on environmental standards compliance for the STDX 6000, as well as an example of the affidavit that has to be filed with the Telco.
 Appendix D Contains the console commands for the STDX 6000, as well as sample screen outputs for each command Appendix E Defines the terminology associated with the installation and operation of the STDX 6000.